purvitrivedi/purvitrivedi/README.md

-### Hiya 👋 I’m a Frontend Engineer at Potato with previous experience in UX Research and Music Technology.
+### Hiya 👋 I’m a Software Engineer with previous experience in UX Research and Music Technology.